Payinjiar community demand removal of county commissioner

 “As a community, we spurning to that spurious acts of tyranny and creation of division within Nyoung clans that we have experienced since he was imposed to be our leader,” further notes the statement.

-They called upon the leadership in the country to investigate and take action in favor of the majority suffering from bad governance.
+They called upon the leadership in the country to investigate and take action in favour of the majority suffering from bad governance.

 Efforts to reach the commissioner on matters raised by the community were futile.